LucasScabora/crawlerApp/README.md

 2) Feed or List URLs into Redis (use **-h** for tips):
 > python3 [manageCrawler.py](scrapy-docker/manageCrawler.py)

-Future works:
-- Run containers in the IBM cloud

 Commentaries:
 - Currently using *DEPTH_LIMIT = 1*, which can be changed in [settings.py](scrapy-docker/crawlerApp/crawler/settings.py) file